 Carelessness leads to one of the most common mistakes: putting in wrong information, whether it’s your Social Security number, bank account number, or even your name and birth date (yes, this happens).
-Always double-check your returns to make sure all your personal information is correct.
+Makes sure to check you have the right filing status identified, too.
+The IRS Interactive Tax Assistant can help you choose the right filing status.

-Along those same lines, keep an eye out for math errors.
+Tax preparation software does all the dreaded math calculations for e-filers and is recommended by the IRS.
+But when manually filing your return, keep an eye out for pesky math errors — these are among the most common mistakes found by the IRS.
 Pretend that you are back in school, and double-check your work to make sure your addition, subtraction, multiplication, etc., arrive at the correct amounts.

 Some taxpayers also forget to include interest, dividend and investment income — all of which need to be included in your total income.
 Make sure you have all your income sources accounted for before signing and filing your return.